Teuton2015/RepData_PeerAssessment1/PA1_template.md

 ```

-## What is mean total number of steps taken per day?
+## What is the mean of the total number of steps taken per day?

 For this part of the assignment, we ignore the missing values in the dataset.

-1. Calculate the total number of steps taken per day:
+1. Calculate the total number of steps taken each day:

 ```r
 # Compute the total number of steps each day (NA values removed)